Registration for May Term/Module courses will be through your advisor when you register for Spring 2015 courses.

 Click on module titles to expand entry details.

-Instructors Barbara Davis & Lea Stroud Dates Depart Shreveport, May 10th-May 24th, 2014
+Instructors Barbara Davis & Lea Stroud Dates TBD, 14 days in May 2015

 dates subject to change